AmirahAdnan/Artificial-Intelligence-Project/README.md

 Detecting face attandance with OpenCV in real-time

-You can then launch the gender and age detector in real-time video streams using the following command:
+You can then launch the face recognition attendance detector in real-time video streams using the following command:

 |                                        $ python AttendanceProject.py                                            |